Jones-Wenzl idempotents For Rank 2 Simple Lie algebras: Jones-Wenzl idempotents and algebraic back ground

 For each $n$, the algebra $T_n$ has an idempotent $f_n$ such that $f_nx=xf_n=\epsilon(x)f_n$ for all $x\in T_n$, where $\epsilon$ is an augmentation.
 These idempotents were first discovered by Jones~\cite{Jones:subfactor} and Wenzl~\cite{Wenzl:Proj}.
 They found a recursive formula:

-as in Figure \ref{a12exp1} where we use a rectangular box to represent $f_n$ and the quantum integers are defined as Thus, they are named {\it Jones-Wenzl idempotents(projectors)}.
-It has the following properties 1) it is an idempotent 2) $f_ne_i=0=e_if_n$ where $e_i$ is a U-turn from the $i$-th to the $i+1$-th string as in Figure \ref{claspaxiom}.
+as illustrated in Figure \ref{a12exp1} where we use a rectangular box to represent $f_n$ and the quantum integers are defined as Thus, they are named \emph{Jones-Wenzl idempotents(projectors)}.
+It has the following properties 1) it is an idempotent 2) $f_ne_i=0=e_if_n$ where $e_i$ is a U-turn from the $i$-th to the $i+1$-th string as shown in Figure \ref{claspaxiom}.
 The second property is called \emph{the annihilation axiom}.
 We will discuss the importance of Jones-Wenzl idempotents in section~\ref{webdef}.
+In Figure~\ref{a1exppic}, $n$ stands for the number of strings and $``i"$ stands for $i$-th string from the right.
+We will use this convention for the rest of the article.